 Over the last several years the dartboards have advanced more than the previous fifty years prior.
 At the high end of the market sees the disappearance of round and triangle wired dartboards in favour of the blade divider.
 The advantages of this type of dartboard become glaringly obvious the first time you play on one.
-The blade dividers are designed to reduce the amount they obscure the scoring segments thus reduce bonces outs.
-Blade board require no pining because the blade is cut straight into the sisal and give a clean edge that doesn’t twist, unlike pinned wired boards.
-Most of the Major manufactures sell Blade construction dartboard but only one bears the name Blade and that is made by Winmau.
+The blade dividers are designed to reduce the amount they obscure the scoring segments thus reduce of bounce outs.
+Blade boards require no pinning because the blade is cut straight into the sisal and gives a clean edge that doesn’t twist, unlike pinned wired boards.
+Most of the major manufacturers sell Blade construction dartboards but only one bears the name Blade and that is made by Winmau.
 Over the years I have played on most of the blade boards and reviewed each over time.
-SO out of the bunch which one is best?
+So out of the bunch which one is best?

 I favour the Winmau Dual Core 2.
 The sisal Winmau use gives it an edge of the over others.
 All of Winmau dartboards use a Kenyan Sisal which I find softer, less brittle and more durable.
 The Dual Core allows the dart to penetrate deeply into the board again to help a softly thrown dart still to stay put.
-The board also comes with adjustable rear stabilisers to keep the board true when mounted on an uneven wall it isn’t surprising it is the board of choice by the British Darts Organisation (BDO).
-So what about the others?
+The board also comes with adjustable rear stabilisers to keep the board true when mounted on an uneven wall it isn’t surprising it is the dartboard of choice by most professional and serious dart players.But what about the others?

 The Unicorn Eclipse dartboard, in my opinion, wears faster but the number ring is without question better and is highly visible.
 The Unicorn dartboards will be used in all Professional Darts Corporation (PDC) major dart events to a least 2022

 The Puma Bandit still for me is the nicest looking.
-It is clean surface and construction stand out however I found the (Spider) blade wire tends to move forward away from the board surface and either requires hammering back or board replacement.
-All of three of these board have a clean unveined surface.
+It's clean surface and construction stand out however I found the (Spider) blade wire tends to move forward away from the board surface and either requires hammering back or board replacement.
+All of three of these dartboards have a clean unveined surface.
 The Puma is endorsed by the World Darts Federation (WDF)

 Although veins appear on most dartboards they are relatively thin they don’t usually cause a problem.
 However, on the odd occasion, mainly when the dartboard is worn, a dart hitting a joint vein may not stay in the board, hence to say why these three don’t make my top three.
 The Nodor, One80 and Harrows that said Winmau Blade 4 (not the Dual Core) have served me well for a few years!
 With regular turning, all of these boards they all should last you well.